Updated May 2023

 Herzing College administrative Assistant diploma program

-Herzing College’s Administrative Assistant Program runs for seven months and includes a four-week internship in an office environment.
+Herzing College’s online Administrative Assistant Program runs for seven months and includes a four-week internship in an office environment.

 Courses are taught by instructors with decades of professional business experience and fully prepare students to start successful careers in administrative support.